Info on Careers in Baking and Pastry Arts

 How long are programs at baking and pastry schools?

 There is no established amount of time for programs at baking and pastry schools.
 Many baking and pastry schools will offer programs range from 1-2 years, but depending upon the program and the curriculum, some may be longer or shorter.
 In choosing a program, it is important for someone to evaluate the training that is included so they can ensure they are receiving the training they need (and want) prior to entering the Baking and Pastry field.
-Here at Dorsey Schools, our Baking and Pastry Arts program is designed to be completed in just one year!
+Here at Dorsey College, our Baking and Pastry Arts program is designed to be completed in just one year!

 What types of things should I look at in evaluating various baking and pastry schools or programs?